pratikderepatil/nelkinda-assignment/README.md

 # Fibonacci Sequence Implementation (TypeScript)

-This project provides an implementation of the Fibonacci sequence function in TypeScript, along with comprehensive unit tests and an automated build process.
+This project provides an implementation of the Fibonacci sequence function in TypeScript, and unit tests.

 ## Features